 A Greater Level of Research

-At present, marijuana is in a ‘Catch 22’ situation; it is a Schedule I drug primarily because there is supposedly no evidence of its medicinal value, but since it is so severely classified, it is tough for researchers to prove otherwise due to legal restrictions.
+At present, marijuana is in a ‘Catch 22’ situation.
+It is a Schedule I drug primarily because there is supposedly no evidence of its medicinal value.
+However, since it is so severely classified, it is tough for researchers to prove otherwise due to legal restrictions.
 Lester Grinspoon, who co-wrote Marihuana: The Forbidden Medicine, is convinced that weed’s Schedule I classification has hurt research efforts immensely.

 Since the mid-1960s, FDA approval of medicines tends to rely on double-blind studies.
 Marijuana has been Schedule I since 1970, so it has been almost impossible to perform this type of study in the United States.
 The strict requirements and regulations pertaining to Schedule I substances don’t apply to Schedule III and IV substances, although most of them apply to Schedule II.